 ELECTRIC COOLING FAN CIRCUIT

 The fan's temperature-sensing power circuit only runs the fan when extra cooling is needed.
 On older applications, fan operation is usually controlled by a temperature switch located in the radiator or on the engine.
-When the temperature of the coolant exceeds the switch's rating (typically 195 to 215 degrees F), the switch closes and energizes a relay in the engine comparment that supplies voltage to the fan.
+When the temperature of the coolant exceeds the switch's rating (typically 195 to 215 degrees F), the switch closes and energizes a relay in the engine compartment that supplies voltage to the fan.
 The fan then continues to run until the coolant temperature drops back below the opening point of the switch.
 A separate circuit turns on the fan when the A/C compressor clutch is engaged.

 ELECTRIC COOLING FAN PROBLEMS

 A fan failure, or a failure of the fan relay or control circuit is bad news because it can allow the engine to overheat.
 On applications that have variable fan speed, the engine may also overheat if fan speed fails to increase when additional cooling is needed.
 The fan may work but it only runs at low speed, which may not be fast enough to prevent overheating.

-Five things may prevent an electric cooling fan from coming on:
+Six things may prevent an electric cooling fan from coming on:

-ELECTRIC COOLING FAN QUICK CHECKS.
+ELECTRIC COOLING FAN QUICK CHECKS

 One way to quick check the fan circuit is to start the engine and turn on the A/C to max.
 If the fan runs, the fan motor, relay, fuse and wiring are all okay.
-But this test doesn't show if the temperature switch or temperature sensor and PCM are energizing the fan when coolant temperatures are high.
+But this test doesn't tell you if the temperature switch or temperature sensor and PCM are energizing the fan when coolant temperatures are high.

 To check the temperature at which the fan comes on, turn the A/C off and keep the engine running until it reaches normal operating temperature.
 Most fans should come on when the coolant reaches about 200 to 230 degrees.
 If the fan does not come on, something in the control circuit is defective.
 Resistance checks should then be made on the temperature sensor or switch, and a voltage check on both sides of the relay (you will probably need a wiring diagram of the fan cooling circuit on your vehicle to identify the relay terminals and wiring connections).